Clock and percent icons over major currency pairs

 Broker BRawEURUSD−5.4 pts+1.6 ptsWed 3×≈ −$5.40

-Common gotchas (read these once, thank yourself later)
+Common gotchas (read once, thank yourself later)

 Bottom line